mft2023/SlowFast/README.md

 This repository was modified from the [SlowFast network for MECCANO dataset](https://github.com/fpv-iplab/MECCANO) and re-trained the model to classify interaction and hand roles of stroke survivors.
 Please download the weights from [here](https://drive.google.com/drive/folders/1cc71O4XT0etAUXAAbIXLQANWnE7LHPnn?usp=sharing) and put them under _slowfast/Interaction_.

 The dataset structure, including images and labels, can be found in [interaction.py](https://github.com/mft2023/SlowFast/blob/main/slowfast/datasets/interaction.py).
+Raw image data was stored in _Interaction_/_frames_/{dataset name}/{participant id}/{video id}/images.
 The training hyperparameters for interaction detection and hand role classification can be found in [SLOWFAST_8x8_R50_Interaction.yaml](https://github.com/mft2023/SlowFast/blob/main/slowfast/Interaction/SLOWFAST_8x8_R50_Interaction.yaml) and [SLOWFAST_8x8_R50_Manipulation.yaml](https://github.com/mft2023/SlowFast/blob/main/slowfast/Interaction/SLOWFAST_8x8_R50_Manipulation.yaml), respectively.

 Training and testing mode can be enabled in the yaml files.